tensorlakeai/indexify/docs/docs/apis/develop_extractors.md

 ```

 ## Implement the Extractor
 The template creates a `MyExtractor` class in the `custom_extractor.py` file.
-Implement the extract method, which accepts a `Content` and prouduces a list of `Content`, since every content can hypothetically produce multiple content.
+Implement the extract method, which accepts a `Content` and prouduces a list of `Content`.
+The output content is usually some form of transformation of the input to the extractors and some features related to it.
 The valid output features are `Embedding` and `JSON`.
 Chunks of document goes in the `Content` in the data payload of the `Content`.

 ```python
 def extract(self, content: Content) -> List[Content]: